VishesHadimani/ML-Lab/External/readme.md

 ## Instructions:
 * As you may have noticed, ['new.csv'](./new.csv) is not available in the labs(for exp 3) so it must be created by the students on the spot.
+* Alternate for the 7th experiment has been made since the OG has issues with the dataset (fetch_20newsgroups) as it needs an internet connection.
-* Preferably use Jupyter notebook for all programs especially 9th one.
+* Preferably use Jupyter notebook for all programs except 9th one where you have to use Google Colab.
 * Classification report has been printed in all experiments where required.
 * Contact me if there's any problem with the repo or it's contents
 * All the Best! ig